-I understand that the scope of categories and areas you might like to make headway on can be overwhelming to think about.
-There are so many things we all want to improve on, so many things we want to accomplish.
+I understand the scope of categories.
+Areas you might like to make headway on can be overwhelming to think about.
+There are so many things we all want to improve on.
+So many things we want to accomplish.
 Routines are the organized assortment of things you engage in that aid in helping you make personal progress across all areas of your life.

 Prep for tomorrow and momentum will flourish

 Prepping is a powerful tool and motivation stimulant to use in the toolbox.
 Before I go to bed, for example, I spend 15-20 minutes preparing for tomorrow.
 I get my gym bag packed, clothing together, and spend a few minutes assembling a mind-map related to what I have on my to-do list.
 If I have an on-location meeting, video shoot, or appointment pre-loading and bookmaking directions including contacts and notes will encourage a smoother day.
 Getting prepared and organized for the tasks and objectives of tomorrow can help a lot with avoiding procrastination.
 Your organization and formation will be the oil keeping your momentum engine purring.

 Your second wind is not a myth

 Everyone has heard the term “dig down deep and find you’re (Second Wind) and you will get through this!”.
 This typically means when you are exhausted, tired, fed up, and just feeling like you are out of gas there just happens to be another tank hidden deep in yourself that can be tapped into.
 Friends, your second wind is not just an occasional option that only exists in desperation.
 Your second wind is just a misunderstood resource that you can access whenever you need it.
 The mythical “second wind” can offer the ability to take all our old limits to new levels, re-imagine your abilities and encourage momentum and breakthroughs!